 Every successful business is about building relationships.
 Before the digitization of the buyer journey, B2B sales folks spent their days building personal rapport over coffee, dinners, and golf.
 Even if our world hadn’t been turned upside down by a pandemic, those days were waning.
-While relationship-building has largely moved online, it still requires some of the essential characteristics of those one-to-one encounters: conversation and a personal touch.
+Relationship-building has largely moved online.
+Despite this, it still requires some of the essential characteristics of those one-to-one encounters.
+Namely, conversation and a personal touch.
 Personalization and conversational marketing tools can help you achieve that, but when do you apply them?

 The relationship your business has with a buyer is a direct result of the total body of interactions the buyer has with your brand.
 The more the buyer reveals about themselves, the more you should tailor their experience to them.
-Draw on learnings from previous digital touchpoints to personalize the next one – much in the same way as a sales rep would pick up a conversation with a buyer from wherever it was left off the last time they spoke.
+Draw on learnings from previous digital touchpoints to personalize the next one.
+This is similar to a sales rep picking up a previous conversation with a buyer.

 As a general rule of thumb, the further along the journey someone is, the more personalized their experience should be.
 This is true whether you’re nurturing a job candidate as a recruiter, trying to acquire new customers, or trying to expand existing ones.